playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 ## View Hierarchy Tree

-In the same way the browser keeps track of what's rendered into the dom using the DOM tree, Angular has it's own tree to keep track what's rendered on screen.
+In the same way the browser keeps track of what's rendered into the dom using the DOM tree, Angular has its own tree to keep track what's rendered on screen.

 The reason Angular has its own tree is due to the dynamic nature of Angular.
 In order to understand how to hide content on the fly, change out the content on screen, and know how to keep consistent expected interactions between all of this, Angular needs to have a tree to keep track of its state.